mattrips/scratchPad/Protocol Conformance.md

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

 The selected set of witnesses for a particular type's conformance to a protocol is referred to as a protocol conformance.

 Metaphorically, each protocol conformance is an immutable dictionary with protocol requirements as keys and witnesses as values:
 ```
 struct ProtocolConformance {
-	let type: Type
+	let type: Type // must be struct, enum or class
-	let protocol: Type //
+	let protocol: Type // must be a protocol
 	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
+}
 ```
 While a type is declared to conform to a protocol, the protocol conformance underpinning the declaration is not expressly declared.
 Instead, Swift determines the protocol conformance for the declaration.